Consumer Acquisition: Facebook and Google third-party adtech is dead

 “Before February, it was about how smart your quantitative folks were at changing things,” Bowman said.
 “Now it’s easier to run the ads.
 So that means creative is the most important part of advertising.
 You can control that.
 In the past, most adtech partners were not creative platform partners.
 They were not good at it.
 Now there’s less value in the adtech stacks.
 So the creative has to step up.”

-One byproduct of that is Consumer Acquisition is hiring more talent that is good at creative advertising, rather than simply focus on AI to improve creative materials.
+One byproduct of that is Consumer Acquisition is hiring more talent specialized in creative advertising, rather than simply focusing on AI to improve creative materials.

 “This is going to be a human-driven business for five to 10 years,” he said.
 “We brought in 50 editors and trained them.
 For the foreseeable future, humans will do the work in creative analytics.
 The opportunity is to become good at creativity.
 The question is how you evolve your creative thinking.”